compose-spec/compose-spec/spec.md

 Configs allow services to adapt their behaviour without the need to rebuild a Docker image.
 Configs are comparable to Volumes from a service point of view as they are mounted into service's containers filesystem.
 The actual implementation detail to get configuration provided by the platform can be set from the Configuration definition.

-When granted accessto a config, the config content is mounted as a file in the container.
+When granted access to a config, the config content is mounted as a file in the container.
 The location of the mount point within the container defaults to `/<config-name>` in Linux containers and `C:\<config-name>` in Windows containers.

-By default, the config MUST be owned by the user running the container command but can be overriden by service configuration.
+By default, the config MUST be owned by the user running the container command but can be overridden by service configuration.
 By default, the config MUST have world-readable permissions (mode 0444), unless service is configured to override this.

 Services can only access configs when explicitly granted by a [`configs`](#configs) subsection.